tadeusz-lewandowski/Paccoon/_posts/articles/2017-02-02-writing-simple-shell.md

 }
 ```

-Firstly, we write command prompt and after that we use *getline* function declared in ```<stdio.h>``` for getting user input.
+First, we print command prompt and after that we use *getline* function declared in ```<stdio.h>``` to aquire keyboard input.

-If you set command buffer to NULL and size (*len* variable) to 0 the *getline* automatically alloc memory for the line.
-Function returns amount of the read bytes.
+If you set command buffer to NULL and size of *len* variable to 0, the *getline* will automatically alloc memory for the line.
+Function returns amount of bytes read.

-Write a simple *while* loop for listening commands in *mai.c*
+Next, write a simple *while* loop for command listening in *main.c*

 *main.c*